thoughtbot/maintaining-open-source-projects/README.md

 Managers or company owners who apply open source practices in their day-to-day work will also find this book helpful.

-### Why do they want to buy and read it?
+### What problems can this book help you solve?

-Your project may have a following and you don't know how to communicate with it, how to prioritize their requests, how to answer questions.
+Your project may have a following and you don't know how to communicate with it, prioritize their requests or efficiently manage/answer questions.

-You want to learn the communication patterns that make it possible for a large and popular Open Source projects to move forward, while your 5-people team can't come to agreement on things like how to name a variable.
+You want to learn the communication patterns that make it possible for a large and popular Open Source project to move forward, when your 5-people team can't come to agreement on things like how to name a variable.

-You want to make sure your bar is high enough for providing a reliable project for your following.
+You want to make sure your bar is high enough for providing a reliable project to your following.

 You want to follow best practices but can't know them all.
-When to release new versions, how to decide version numbers, when to open source, when to add contributors, what to automate.
+For example, when to release new versions, how to decide version numbers, when to open source, when to add contributors and what to automate.

 You want to get your project more attention and grow its user base.